NixOS/nixpkgs-committers/scripts/README.md

 - [infinisil-test-org](https://github.com/infinisil-test-org): A GitHub organisation you're part of
 - Repositories:
-  - [infinisil-test-org/empty](https://github.com/infinisil-test-org/empty): An empty one with no activity on it
+  - [infinisil-test-org/empty](https://github.com/infinisil-test-org/empty): A repository with only one commit, not attributed to your GitHub user
   - [infinisil-test-org/active](https://github.com/infinisil-test-org/active): One where you have some activity
   - [infinisil-test-org/nixpkgs-committers](https://github.com/infinisil-test-org/nixpkgs-committers): A fork of the upstream repo